Key differences between deeds and agreements

 Use this execution block only for an Australian corporation

-This execution block should only be used for Australian corporations which are registered under Chapter 2A of the Corporations Act 2001 (Cth).
+The execution block available in the G+T Execution App should only be used for Australian corporations which are registered under Chapter 2A of the Corporations Act 2001 (Cth).
 It should not be used for a foreign corporation (including a foreign corporation registered under Division 2 of Part 5B.2 of the Corporations Act 2001 (Cth)).

-Specialist advice should be sought in relation to the execution of agreements by foreign corporations.
+Consider seeking specialist advice in relation to the execution of agreements by foreign corporations.

 Refer to the Electronic Execution section regarding when electronic signatures can be used to execute agreements.